ezEngine/docs-src/pages/docs/graphics/lighting/reflection-probe-components.md

 ### Don't align box probes perfectly with walls

-When usung `BoxProjection`, it is best to not try to align a box extents perfectly with a room.
+When using `BoxProjection`, it is best to not try to align a box's extent perfectly with a room.
 Projections are intended to anchor reflections, not as a mirror substitute.

 In the following image you can see some of the pitfalls when trying to do so:
 While the floor reflection now fits perfectly, there is no reflection on the wall mirror.
 This is because there is a door to another room and to avoid hard interpolation discontinuties between reflection probes, the falloff in that direction needs to be set.
 As the falloff moves inwards the mirror on the wall basically gets no contribution of the room's probe anymore.